Why-Bee/sdg_research/README.md

 - The reference to the research paper with more information and the conclusions of this project will be posted once the paper is published.
 It is currently in the editing stages.

 ## Primary Contributors:
-- Code Lead: Jeffrey Demaine (Information Scientist- Research Impact, McMaster University)
+- Data Lead: Jeffrey Demaine (Bibliometrics and Research Impact Librarian, McMaster University)
-- Coder: Yash Bhatia (Computer Engineering Level 2, McMaster University)
+- Code Lead: Yash Bhatia (Computer Engineering Level 2, McMaster University)
 - Non-Technical Lead: Kate Whalen (Associate Director- Academic Sustainability Programs Office, McMaster University)

 ## File Descriptors: